Trepan-Debuggers/zshdb/admin/how-to-make-a-release.md

-- Let people know of a pending release, e.g. bashdb-zshdb@sourceforge.net;
+- Let people know of a pending release?
-  no major changes before release, please

 - test on lots of platforms.